ricardorauber/RestService/README.md

 #### Decodable Value

 Now here comes the real good thing.
-You can try to convert the response in any kind of `Decodable` object.
+You can try to convert the response to any kind of `Decodable` objects.
 That will make your life easier in many ways.
-Let's say that your server can give a response with an actual object or a generic error, both in the response body:
+Let's say that your server can give a response with an object, a list of objects or an error object, all in the response body:

 ```swift
 service.json(